 Due to popular demand, I’m reposting and summarizing my presentation from Henry Stewart DAM NY.
 Below are the slides, a recording of my presentation, and a written summary.
 Hope they are helpful!

 To See the Future, You Have to Look to the Past

-The original premise of DAM, which hasn’t changed much for many years, was that you could unlock the value of your assets by having one place to collect them, from where everyone could find, transform, and distribute them.
+The original premise of DAM systems, which hasn’t changed much for many years, was that you could unlock the value of your assets by having one place to collect them, from where everyone could find, transform, and distribute them.

-DAM vendors promised four benefits from doing so:
+DAM vendors promised four DAM benefits from doing so:

-The reality of DAM hasn’t quite lived up to the promise.
+The reality of Digital Asset Management hasn’t quite lived up to the promise.
 It looks more like the picture below, the DAM landscape for one of the top food companies in the world:

 For many large organizations, the DAM universe remains a mess.
 Assets are everywhere, multiple systems are connected in a spaghetti diagram they can’t untangle, keeping everything running is expensive, and change is really hard.

 Most enterprise DAM systems on the market today were architected 10 or even 20 years ago, and solved the problems of that time well.
 But a lot has changed.
 Three key shifts are:

 1. The digital channels, formats, codecs, and resolutions every business needs to support have grown exponentially (and continue to do so).